1. Positive House Price Predictions across the UK

 In the coming years the significant investment made into infrastructure projects in the UK will begin to bear fruit, and are set to dramatically change and improve connectivity, house prices and employment across many parts of the UK.

-HS2, a £56 billion project which will connect eight major cities between the Midlands, the North and London, is projected to create around 25,000 jobs by the time it arrives on 2026, and fuel economic benefits worth over £103 billion to the UK.
+HS2, a £106 billion project which will connect eight major cities between the Midlands, the North and London, is projected to create around 25,000 jobs by the time it arrives in 2030, and fuel economic benefits.

 Regional UK cities such as Birmingham, Manchester and Leeds are currently flourishing.
 With London prices having increased enormously, investors have in recent years started to look outside the Capital at alternative options for more fruitful returns.
 And with improved infrastructure making its way towards these cities, such as HS2, as a result major regeneration is taking place.

-With inward investment, improvements to infrastructure and regeneration comes employment.
+With inward investment, improvements to infrastructure and regeneration come employment.
 As such employment rates have continued to grow in the UK.
-By the end of 2017 the proportion of people employed in the UK had reached 75.3%, up from 74.5% the previous year and the joint highest since comparable records began in 1971.
-In actual numbers, this means 415,000 more people employed since 2016.**
+By the end of 2019, the UK employment rate was estimated at a record high of 76.5%, 0.6 percentage points higher than a year earlier and 0.4 percentage points up on the previous quarter*.
+The highest since comparable records began in 1971.
+The UK economic inactivity rate was estimated at a record low of 20.5%.

-Of the top 100 universities in the world, 16 are in the UK.
-Cambridge, Oxford, University College London and Imperial College London all make the top ten, with universities in key regional cities of Manchester, Edinburgh, Sheffield, Nottingham and Birmingham all making the top 100.
+Of the top 10 universities in the world, 2 are in the UK.
+Cambridge and Oxford both make the top ten, with universities in key regional cities of Manchester, Edinburgh, Sheffield, Nottingham and Birmingham all making the top 100.

 Finally, the population is still expanding.
 Forecasted to grow by 74 million people in the next 20 years, the potential demand for housing is vast.
 Many of the major ‘first’ cities are falling behind on delivering housing quotas, increasing the impact of the ongoing residential undersupply.